This sweet dinner roll recipe holds a special place in my heart because it is the recipe my grandmother made for our family growing up.

 - 2 large eggs, lightly whisked

-- Heat water in a small sauce pan over medium-low heat until water reaches 110°F.
+- Heat the water in a small sauce pan over medium-low heat until water reaches 110°F. (this will only take a minute or two)

-- Remove water from heat and add in 3 tsp. sugar and yeast.
+- Remove water from heat and add in the sugar and yeast.
 Gently whisk and let sit for 10 minutes.
 You will notice the yeast begin to foam – this is good!

-- Meanwhile, heat the milk on the stove in a medium-sized sauce pan until milk is between 105°F-115°F. Milk will only take a few minutes to reach this temperature.
+- Meanwhile, heat the milk on the stove in a medium-sized sauce pan until milk is between 105°F-115°F. Milk will only take 1-2 minutes to reach this temperature.
 Melt the butter in the lukewarm milk.

 - Add the activated yeast into the milk and stir to combine.